cpcwood/dinorun-cpcwood/README.md

 ## Note

-This project was originally a Makers Academy final project, which has since been exported and modifed by myself.
+This project was originally a Makers Academy final project, which I have exported and modifed.
 To see the original repository, please click [here](https://github.com/cpcwood/technodactyl-studios-dinorun).

 -----------
 ## How to Install